-- 2.12.6.2 The notice must use easily understood language and format, be available in alternative formats, and in an appropriate manner that takes into consideration those with special needs.
-All Enrollees and Potential Enrollees must be informed that information is available in alternative formats and how to access those formats. - 2.12.6.3 The notice must be translated for the individuals who speak Prevalent Languages. - 2.12.6.4 The notice must include language clarifying that oral interpretation is available for all languages and how to access it. - 2.12.7 Hospital Discharge Appeals - 2.12.7.1 When an Enrollee is being discharged from the hospital, the Contractor must assure that the Enrollee receives a written notice in compliance with requirements in 42 C.F.R. §§ 422.620-422.622. - 2.12.7.2 The Enrollee has the right to request a review by a Quality Improvement Organization (QIO) of any hospital discharge notice.
-The notice includes information on filing the QIO Appeal.
-The Enrollee must contact the QIO before he/she leaves the hospital but no later than the planned discharge date. - 2.12.7.3 If the Enrollee asks for immediate review by the QIO, the Enrollee is entitled to this process instead of the standard Appeals process described above.
-The Contractor must ensure that the Enrollee receives the Detailed Notice of Discharge (CMS-10066).
-An Enrollee may file an oral or written request for an expedited 72-hour Contractor Appeal if the Enrollee has missed the deadline for requesting the QIO review. - 2.12.7.4 The QIO will make its decision within one Business Day after it receives the Enrollee's request, medical records, and any other information it needs to make its decision. - 2.12.7.5 If the QIO agrees with the Contractor's decision, the Contractor is not responsible for paying the cost of the hospital stay beginning at noon of the calendar day following the day the QIO notifies the Enrollee of its decision. - 2.12.7.6 If the QIO overturns the Contractor's decision, the Contractor must pay for the remainder of the hospital stay.
+- 2.12.6.1.6 Circumstances under which expedited resolution is available and how to request it; and - 2.12.6.1.7 If applicable, the Enrollee's rights to have benefits continue pending the resolution of the Appeal, and the circumstances under which the Enrollee may be required to pay the costs of these services. - 2.12.6.2 The notice must use easily understood language and format, be available in alternative formats, and in an appropriate manner that takes into consideration those with special needs.
+All Enrollees and Potential Enrollees must be informed that information is available in alternative formats and how to access those formats. - 2.12.6.3 The notice must be translated for the individuals who speak Prevalent Languages. - 2.12.6.4 The notice must include language clarifying that oral interpretation is available for all languages and how to access it. - 2.12.7 Hospital Discharge Appeals - 2.12.7.1 The Contractor must comply with the hospital discharge Appeal requirements at 42 C.F.R. §§ 422.620-422.622 - 2.12.8 Other Medicare QIO Appeals - 2.12.8.1 The Contractor must comply with the termination of services Appeal requirements for individuals receiving services from a comprehensive outpatient rehabilitation facility, skilled NF, or home health agency at 42 C.F.R. §§ 422.624 and 422.626.

-2.12.8 Other Medicare QIO Appeals

-2.12.8.1 The Contractor must comply with the termination of services Appeal requirements for individuals receiving services from a comprehensive outpatient rehabilitation facility, skilled NF, or home health agency at 42 C.F.R. §§ 422.624 and 422.626.